phronmophobic/blog/markdown/ui-model.md

 # Events

-The first point is that the event model is pluggable.
+In membrane, the event model is pluggable.
 If the event model doesn't suit the use case, it can be swapped independently of other parts.
 Further, membrane's default event model isn't monolithic, so it's possible to reuse parts of the event model to construct a new event model if a small tweak is needed.
 Most applications will use the default event model "as is", but the flexibility to replace or augment the event model for development, testing, performance, or tooling is a nice bonus.
 Creating an alternate event model is beyond the scope of this post.
 We'll simply refer to the default event model as the event model for the rest of this post.

 **Event Function** - a pure function which receives the application state and an event and returns data specifying the user's intent (eg. add a new todo item to the todo list).
 This facilitates communication from the user to the application.